Catchabox/iptables-rule-reboot-cleaner/README.md

 ## delete_rules.sh

-### Description
+### Brief description of function

-This script can be used to delete unwanted rules, but it will not modify the content of “**iptables_rules.txt**”, so please modify it by yourself.
+You can delete the rules you don't want by this script, you can put the rules you want to delete into the file “**rules_to_delete.txt**” according to the format of the following usage, but this script won't modify the content of “**iptables_rules.txt**”, please modify it by yourself.

 ### Usage